You are here: Urology Textbook > Drugs in Urology > Alpha-blocker

 Urological Contraindications:

-Conservative treatment of BPH is not indicated, if surgical treatment is imperative: chronic urinary retention with renal failure, recurrent hematuria due to prostatic enlargement, recurrent infections or bladder stones.
+Medical treatment of BPH is not indicated if surgical treatment is imperative: chronic urinary retention with renal failure, recurrent hematuria due to prostatic enlargement, recurrent urinary tract infections or bladder stones.

 Cardiac Contraindications: